Supreme Court Upholds Section 6A of Citizenship Act | Law-Order

 - India

-The BJP has lauded the Supreme Court's ruling on Thursday, terming it a 'historic' affirmation of Section 6A of the Citizenship Act's constitutional validity.
-This decision, a majority verdict by a five-judge Constitution bench, permits Indian citizenship for immigrants arriving in Assam between January 1, 1966, to March 25, 1971.
+The Supreme Court, in a landmark decision, upheld the constitutional validity of Section 6A of the Citizenship Act.
+This decision affirms Indian citizenship for immigrants arriving in Assam between January 1, 1966, and March 25, 1971, provided they meet specified conditions.

-'Today, the Supreme Court has delivered a very historic verdict on the constitutional validity of Section 6A of the Citizenship Act.
-We welcome this judgment,' stated Senior BJP leader and ex-Union minister Ravi Shankar Prasad.
-He clarified that Assam residents who entered by 1966 are citizens, while those arriving between 1966 and 1971 must comply with specified rules, and post-1971 entrants are considered illegal immigrants.
+Chief Justice DY Chandrachud emphasized that Articles 6 and 7 of the Constitution set a January 26, 1950 cutoff for migrants from Pakistan.
+However, those arriving later could earn citizenship after ten years, following detection as foreigners.
+These stipulations, including migration to Assam and a March 24, 1971 cutoff, were deemed reasonable.

-Highlighting the importance of this ruling as a vindication for the people of Assam concerning illegal immigration, Prasad issued a call for action against such immigration while launching an attack on the Congress for engaging in vote bank politics, reminding them of their role in the original inclusion of Section 6A during the Assam Accord under Rajiv Gandhi's leadership.
+Justice Surya Kant's opinion, supported by Justices M M Sundresh and Manoj Misra, agrees with the Chief Justice.
+They confirmed that Section 6A aligns with constitutional frameworks and should remain, urging ongoing Supreme Court oversight to ensure the legislation's correct application and prevent deportation of illegal immigrants without proper scrutiny.

 (With inputs from agencies.)